Scroll down for my full collection of handouts, or click on one of these links to go to a specific section:

 - When I play, I am learning.
 Postcard size signs to place around the room, near activities, that explain what a child learns through playing with blocks, water, etc.

-- Hands On is Brains On: Includes an overview of brain development; how kids need a balance of direct teaching, facilitated play, free play and rest to learn; play-based learning and how parents / teachers support it.
+- Hands On is Brains On: Includes an overview of brain development; 4 opportunities for learning; play-based learning and how parents / teachers support it.
 Here is the PowerPoint I use when I present this topic.

 Language & Literacy: